 - Use the style sampler to look at other options and the content area styles to see how to implement.

-- Define table headings using table headers
+- Table headings are defined by table headers

 See table styles for more information.